Summarization

 The Solution: Your Executive Summary Writer

-Summarization uses LLMs to condense long texts into shorter versions while preserving the most important information.
-Imagine a 200-word paragraph about quarterly revenue — summarized to one sentence: "Q3 revenue grew 18% YoY driven by enterprise contracts."
-The key insight survives, but 95% of the words are gone.
-For very long texts, consider the context window limit and use prompt chaining to process them in parts.
+Summarization uses an LLM to condense a long text into a shorter version while preserving the most important information.
+Imagine a 200-word paragraph about quarterly revenue compressed into one sentence: "Q3 revenue grew 18% YoY, driven by enterprise contracts."
+The key insight survives, but roughly 95% of the words are gone.
+A good summary is faithful (it does not contradict the source), relevant (it keeps what the reader actually needs), and fluent (it reads as natural prose, not a pile of fragments).

 Think of it like writing a book summary: